What we look for

-We are currently looking for potential candidates, for PhD, post-doc, or master projects, who are passionate about neuroscience and computation.
+We are always looking for potential candidates, for PhD, post-doc, or master projects, who are passionate about neuroscience and computation.
 To tackle the problems we are interested in, we often have to be creative and apply analytical and computational tools from other areas.
 This creative mix includes, but is by no means limited to: dynamical systems, control theory, and machine learning.
 Ideal candidates should be curious about the neural underpinnings of computation and learning, but should also enjoy taking on difficult math and coding problems.
 Topics of interest include for instance:

 - Neural networks (both spiking and non-spiking)